 The Bridgwater canal runs for miles and offers fantastic walking opportunities with locks, bridges and villages to explore along the way.
-There is a 15 mile route to Taunton that takes in some beautiful countryside and has models of the solar system placed at their relative distance from the sun.
-The canal locks and historic bridges are the highlight of the walk.
+There is a 15-mile route to Taunton that takes in some beautiful countryside and has models of the solar system placed at their relative distance from the sun.
+The canal locks and historic bridges are the highlights of the walk.

 Maunsel Canal Centre

-Maunsel canal centre provides canal trips between Bridgwater and Taunton and is a great way to explore the old canal highway and experience some of the best countryside Somerset has to offer.
+Maunsel canal centre provides canal trips between Bridgwater and Taunton and is a great way to explore the old canal highway and experience some of the best countrysides Somerset has to offer.

 Dunwear ponds are old brickworks on the southern edge of Bridgwater.
 They comprise four large ponds with pathways intertwined between them.
 They are a fantastic place to watch the birds and take a relaxed stroll.